Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 4. Monitor user activity

 Various users may put students’ personal data at risk and cause cybersecurity incidents either unintentionally or on purpose.
-These can be both malicious and inadvertent insiders or third parties that have access to your network.
+These can be both malicious and negligent insiders or third parties that have access to your network.

 Moreover, tracking and monitoring all access to network resources is required by PCI DSS, and maintaining records of all activities related to data processing is required by the GDPR.
 Records of user activity monitoring can also be used as evidence when investigating a cybersecurity incident.